 The Dainese Blackjack gloves belong on this list for several very good reasons.
 To start with, their quality and style both deserve recognition.
 Made of goatskin, these gloves are soft and comfortable without sacrificing any protection.

 Soft armor covers the fingers, with harder armor over the knuckles.
 There is a subtle-but-present knife-edge pad as well, in case you need to slide out on the edges of your hand.
 The palm is nicely padded to absorb both handlebar vibrations and asphalt slides.

 It is noted that these are specifically warm weather gloves, but if you have a jacket that has thumb hooks to pull down an insulating liner, these gloves will marry well with those jackets.
 An excellent set of gloves for the retro rider.

-While the two previous gloves do carry unisex fitment, we do also understand that there are ladies out there that like to ride their cafe or standard bikes with a bit of an understated look.
+While the two previous gloves do carry unisex fitment, we also understand that there are ladies out there who like to ride their cafe or standard bikes with a bit of an understated look.
 For them, Highway 21 has made the Black Ivy, a cafe-inspired glove that features a full goatskin leather construction.

 Basically, come off a bike at 160 MPH down the front straight of Laguna Seca and these gloves can handle it as well as proper $1,000 racing gloves.

 - Price: $114.95